How to Make Will in Kansas

 8. Store your will safely.

-In Kansas, if you die without a will, your property will be distributed according to state "intestacy" laws.
+If you die without a will, your property will be distributed according to Kansas inheritance laws (called "intestacy" laws).
 Kansas's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews, up to the sixth degree of relation.
+This list continues with increasingly distant relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-Do I Need a Lawyer to Make a Will in Kansas?
+Can I Make My Own Will in Kansas?

-No. You can make your own will in Kansas, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
+However, you might want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
 See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Kansas, you must be: